powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 ### Observers

-The `com.powsybl.iidm.reducer.NetworkReducerObserver` is an interface that allow to be notified each time an identifiable is removed or replaced.
-This interface provides several methods, one by `Identifiable` sub class that is managed by the `DefaultNetworkReducer` implementation.
+The `com.powsybl.iidm.reducer.NetworkReducerObserver` is an interface that allows to be notified each time an `Identifiable` is removed or replaced.
+This interface provides several methods, one per `Identifiable` sub class managed by the `DefaultNetworkReducer` implementation.
 There are 2 types of events:
 - a _replace_ event, when a line or a two windings transformer is replaced by a load or a danging line
-- a _remove_ event, when a substation, a voltage level, a line, a two or three windings transformer or a HVDC line is removed.
+- a _remove_ event, when a substation, a voltage level, a line, a two or three windings transformer or an HVDC line is removed.

 ```java